zfaustk/KHGraphDB/docs/home.md

 across processes is a Pos on TCP.
 MATCH still binds a Khid on one graph.

-The arena still clones when there is no store.
-That is a prototype.
-A transaction is a
-prefix: the store already pins a Pos.
-Memory
-Tx will keep an inverse, not a second arena.
+The arena keeps an inverse, not a second copy.
+A transaction is a prefix: the store pins a
-Store rollback replays the log.
+Pos.
+Store rollback forgets the tail.
 A lease fences the writer.
 FIND on a socket is one round. commit is the durable write. khg `:commit` on an opened dir appends the log. compact